IMF's Lagarde demands action to avert threat to euro

 Still, many economists expect the ECB to cut borrowing costs in the coming months, and rate setter Ewald Nowotny has said the central bank has the ability to ease policy if the economy continues to weaken.

 “If necessary, unconventional measures should be used.
-This means giving consideration to non-standard measures, such as the re-activation of the SMP, additional LTROs with suitable collateral requirements, or the introduction of some form of quantitative easing,” the report said, referring to its programs of bond buying and longer-term loans. ($1 = 0.7933 euros)
+This means giving consideration to non-standard measures, such as the re-activation of the SMP, additional LTROs with suitable collateral requirements, or the introduction of some form of quantitative easing,” the report said, referring to its programmes of bond buying and longer-term loans.